-Acanthosis nigricans (ak-an-THOE-sis NIE-grih-kuns) is a skin condition characterized by areas of dark, velvety discoloration in body folds and creases.
-The affected skin can become thickened and may smell bad.
+Acanthosis nigricans is a skin condition characterized by areas of dark, velvety discoloration in body folds and creases.
+The affected skin can become thickened.
 Most often, acanthosis nigricans affects your armpits, groin and neck.

-These skin changes typically occur in people who are obese or have diabetes.
+The skin changes of acanthosis nigricans (ak-an-THOE-sis NIE-grih-kuns) typically occur in people who are obese or have diabetes.
 Children who develop the condition are at higher risk of developing type 2 diabetes.
-More rarely, acanthosis nigricans can be a warning sign of a cancerous tumor in an internal organ, such as the stomach or liver.
+Rarely, acanthosis nigricans can be a warning sign of a cancerous tumor in an internal organ, such as the stomach or liver.

-Acanthosis nigricans is most common in Native Americans, blacks and Hispanics.
-There's no specific treatment for acanthosis nigricans.
+No specific treatment is available for acanthosis nigricans.
 Treatment of underlying conditions may restore some of the normal color and texture to affected areas of skin.

 June 02, 2015

 - AskMayoExpert.
 Polycystic ovary syndrome.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Habif TP.
 Cutaneous manifestations of internal disease.
 In: Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
 5th ed.
 Edinburgh, U.K.; New York, N.Y.: Mosby Elsevier; 2010. http://www.clinicalkey.com.
 Accessed March 25, 2015.